 That would have changed the game moving forward.
 Scream 5 could have been something entirely different.
 We already know who at least one killer is and we’re watching her try to squirm her way out of a situation, possibly going on the run or sticking around to launch her revenge on Sidney, Dewey and Gale… the possibilities are endless, but we’ll never get to see any of them.
 In 2011, both Craven and Williamson confirmed that they would take part in Scream 5, but in May of 2012, Williamson stated that he didn’t know what was going on with the project and confirmed “I’m not doing it.”

 That same year, it was announced that a weekly Scream TV series would be headed to MTV.
 About as soon as it was announced, that was clearly where all of Dimension’s energy was invested when it came to this property.
-For the first time in pretty much the history of any of these franchises, producer Bob Weinstein bluntly declared that the film series was completely dead and that there would never be another Scream, essentially stating that teenagers no longer watch movies, so it would have to be on MTV to catch their attention.
+For the first time in pretty much the history of any of these franchises, producer Bob Weinstein bluntly declared that the film series was completely dead and that there would never be a Scream 5, essentially stating that teenagers no longer watch movies, so it would have to be on MTV to catch their attention.

 Of course, with the collapse of the Weinstein Company, it’s anyone’s guess as to where the rights to Scream could wind up and what could be done with them.
 It’s possible that another studio will see the potential and decide to reboot the franchise for the big screen, but with Wes Craven gone, it almost feels right that Scream has found a new—if not entirely successful—life on the small screen.
 TV has allowed Scream to continue in a way that does not feel like it’s stepping on the toes of anything Craven or Williamson built, and that’s probably the only way it should continue.